jamesoddy8/algorithms/chapter_1.md

 |2^4 = 16|log2 16 = 4|
 |2^5 = 32|log2 32 = 5|

 When running time in Big O notation, log always means log2.
 When you search for an element using simple search, in the worst case you might have to look at every single element.
 So for a list of 8 numbers, you'd have to check 8 numbers at most.
 For binary search, you have to check log n elements in the worst case.
 For a list of elements, log 8 == 3, because 2^3 == 8.
 So for a list of 8 numbers you would haev to check 3 numbers at most.
-For a list of 1024 elements, log 1024 = 10, because 2^10 ===
+For a list of 1024 elements, log 1024 = 10, because 2^10 == 1024.
+So for a list of 1024 numbers, you'd have to check 10 numbers at most.

+Binary search only works when your list is in sorted order.
+For example, the names in a phone book are sorted in alphabetical order, so you can use binary search to look for a name.

+The ```binary_search``` function takes a sorted array and an item.
+If the item is in the array, the function returns its position.
+You'll keep track of what part of the array you have to search through.
+At the beginning, this is the entire array: